zherring/zherring.github.io/hackathon/index.md

 !["Zine-esque posters we spread throughout the office"](img/posters.jpg)

-The gorilla marketing paid off and we had over 60% of the site signed up for two days of hacking.
+The guerilla marketing paid off and we had over 60% of the site signed up for two days of hacking.
 This included departments other than engineering like QA and management; we had a significant variety of coding experienced, which is when the Bird-House Concept became really important.

 Birdhouse?
 {: .q }